-The certificate program in equine rehabilitation is a sequence of postgraduate courses for veterinarians, physical therapists, physical therapist assistants and veterinary technicians or students of these professions, case studies and a cumulative examination.
+The certificate program in equine rehabilitation is a sequence of postgraduate courses for veterinarians, physical therapists and veterinary technicians or students of these professions, case studies and a cumulative examination.
 The courses are designed to guide the practitioner from the theoretical foundations to the clinical applications of equine rehabilitation.

 |Instructor(s)||Andris Kaneps, Chris Kawack, Jennifer Brooks, Kevin Haussler, Steve Adair|